allenai/allennlp-guide/chapters/part1/training-and-prediction.md

 The way metrics work in AllenNLP is that, behind the scenes, each `Metric` instance holds "counts" that are necessary and sufficient to compute the metric.
 For accuracy, these counts are the number of total predictions as well as the number of correct predictions.
-These counts get updated after every call to the instance itself, i.e., `accuracy()`.
+These counts get updated after every call to the instance itself, i.e., the `self.accuracy(logits, label)` line.
 You can pull out the computed metric by calling `get_metrics()` with a flag specifying whether to reset the counts.
 This allows you to compute the metric over the entire training or validation dataset.

 Finally, you need to implement the `get_metrics()` method in your model, which returns a dictionary from metric names to their values, as shown below: